 A Conversion of angiotensin I to angiotensin II in the blood

-B Secretion of angiotensinogen by the liver
+B Secretion of ACTH by the anterior pituitary

 C Secretion of angiotensin II by the kidney